 A common cause of dizziness is called Benign Paroxysmal Positional Vertigo (BPPV).
 In layman’s terms, small crystals called “otoconia” in the anatomy of the inner ear have become displaced within one of the 3 canals.
 These crystals cause stimulation of the inner ear with specific head movements that cause dizziness.
 Many people “put up” with this disabling condition by avoiding the movements that make them dizzy.
 What many people don’t know is that with proper evaluation, treatment for BPPV usually involves a quick and painless maneuver done in the office to re-position the crystals causing the problem.

-At Dynamic Physical Therapy we use standardized testing procedures to determine specific problems that need our attention.
+At Dynamic Physical Therapy, we use standardized testing procedures to determine specific problems that need our attention.
 We track progress through the rehabilitation process and communicate this to your physician.
 We will make recommendations on using walking aids such as canes and walkers; we will also ensure whether a person should refrain from using a walking aid due to a risk of falling.
-We will determine when a patient has demonstrated that he or she is able to do without a walking aid as they progress in their treatment.
+We will determine when a patient has demonstrated that they are able to do without a walking aid as they progress in their treatment.

 Vestibular and balance problems can be complex problems that require a comprehensive treatment plan.
-At Dynamic Physical Therapy we are trained to deal with these complex problems and we posses the expertise to develop customized and effective treatment plans for individuals with balance and vestibular problems.
+At Dynamic Physical Therapy, we are trained to deal with these complex problems and we possess the expertise to develop customized and effective treatment plans for individuals with balance and vestibular problems.

 Dynamic Physical Therapy proudly serves the Northern Michigan region including Buckley, Cadillac, Gaylord, Manistee, Marion, Traverse City, and surrounding areas.